-Advantages of proposal Disadvantages of proposal Personal choice for type of refuse and recycling collection.
-Personal choice for type of rubbish and recycling collection.
-Minimal rates impact.
-Higher costs for the community overall Indication of comparatively lower volumes of material recycled.
-Options for individual households and businesses to reduce their costs.
-Ability for community groups to be involved in waste management.
-Incentivises waste minimisation through user pays.
-Higher risk of illegal dumping.
-The fragmented nature of the system can create confusion for customers and makes education and waste minimisation initiatives more difficult to implement.
+Adv Advantages of proposal advantages of proposal Developed sheire for time of refuse and 0 Personal choice for type of refuse and recycling collection.
+0 Higher costs for the community overall.
+0 Minimal rates impact.
+0 Indication of comparatively lower volumes of material recycled.
+0 Options for individual households and businesses to reduce their costs.
+0 Higher risk of illegal dumping.
+0 Ability for community groups to be involved in waste management.
+0 The fragmented nature of the system can create confusion for customers and makes education and waste minimisation 0 Incentivises waste minimisation through user pays. initiatives more difficult to implement.